 |•||Only scientific publications are included, no popular pamphlets and pedagogical works (the pedagogical restriction being moderated in the case of lesser known languages)|

 A network of international specialists ensures world-wide in-depth coverage.
-Some of these experts are responsible for a specific field of linguistics, others cover the complete production of their home country.
+Some of these experts are responsible for a specific field of linguistics, others cover the complete production of their home countries.